royr2/rtichoke/content/about/index.md

 # About me
 Hi :wave:, I am Riddhiman and a long time `R` user.
-This blog is my way of sharing things that other people might find helpful (hopefully :sweat_smile:).
-The *R programming language* has been my tool of choice so far primarily due to the rich ecosystem that it provides (data/modelling/reporting/application development/documentation/pipelines).
+The R programming language has been my tool of choice so far primarily due to the rich ecosystem that it provides (data / modelling / reporting / application development / documentation / pipelines).

+Click [here](https://www.r-bloggers.com/) to visit *R-Bloggers* which is a blog aggregator for blogs that showcase `R` related content.

-- Built with :heart: using [Hugo](https://gohugo.io/), [Axiom](https://github.com/marketempower/axiom)(theme) and  [Netlify](https://www.netlify.com/)(deployment)
+<small> Built with :heart: using [Hugo](https://gohugo.io/), [Axiom](https://github.com/marketempower/axiom),   [Netlify](https://www.netlify.com/), [RStudio](https://www.rstudio.com/) and [blogdown](https://bookdown.org/yihui/blogdown/) :metal: </small>

-- All of the above was managed within [RStudio](https://www.rstudio.com/) using [blogdown](https://bookdown.org/yihui/blogdown/) :metal:

-Comments and feedback?
-Let me know!